Particular/docs.particular.net/nservicebus/messaging/transactions.md

 In this mode the transport in use does not attempt to wrap the receive operation in any kind of transaction.

 Once a message has been received by an Endpoint, if the message processing fails because of an exception within the message handler, it will be put into the error queue.
+There will be no first level or second level retries.
 If there is a critical failure, including system or endpoint crash, the message is **permanently lost**.
 It will not be retried or added to the error queue.

 WARNING: In version 5 and below, when transactions are disabled, no retries will be performed and messages will not be forwarded to the error queue in the event of any failure.